From Text to Mask: Localizing Entities Using the Attention of Text-to-Image Diffusion Models: Related Work

 \subsection{Open-Vocabulary Segmentation}

 Researchers have developed different technologies to make segmentation systems more practical.
-One popular avenue is considering the weakly supervised setting and using image-level annotations which are easier to obtain~\cite{affinitynet, clims}.
-But these CAM-based~\cite{cam} solutions are limited to a predefined taxonomy.
+One popular avenue is considering the weakly supervised setting and using image-level annotations which are easier to obtain~\cite{EraseTG, Li2023WeaklySS}.
+But these solutions based on Class Activation Mapping (CAM)~\cite{cam} are limited to a predefined taxonomy.
 Other researchers consider zero-shot learning for segmentation, which aims to transfer the knowledge extracted from seen categories to unseen ones.
-With the development of word embedding~\cite{word2vec, glove}, language generalization ability has been exploited to depict semantic associations between different classes~\cite{openparse, zs3}.
+With the development of word embedding~\cite{word2vec}, language generalization ability has been exploited to depict semantic associations between different classes~\cite{zs3}.

-Recently, foundation models have made game-changing progress, and zero-shot abilities have been found to automatically emerge from them~\cite{gpt3, instructgpt, clip}.
-Thus open-vocabulary paradigm\footnote{Also known as open-set paradigm or open-world paradigm.}, a more general zero-shot formulation, has gradually replaced the classic paradigm~\cite{ovd, UVO}.
-CLIP~\cite{clip}, a discriminative foundation model which has learned vast image-text knowledge from the internet, has become a common component of open-vocabulary recognition methods~\cite{vild, openseg, lseg, denseclip}.
+Recently, foundation models have made game-changing progress, and zero-shot abilities have been found to automatically emerge from them~\cite{clip}.
+Thus open-vocabulary paradigm\footnote{Also known as open-set paradigm or open-world paradigm.}, a more general zero-shot formulation, has gradually replaced the classic paradigm~\cite{ovd}.
+Contrastive Language-Image Pre-training (CLIP)~\cite{clip}, a discriminative foundation model that has learned vast image-text knowledge from the internet, has become a common component of open-vocabulary recognition methods~\cite{denseclip}.
 Nevertheless, it has been discovered that the representation of CLIP is sub-optimal for segmentation tasks~\cite{ODISE}.
 Therefore, we leverage a generative diffusion model instead~\cite{stablediffusion}, which is believed to have a thorough perception of scene-level structure~\cite{ODISE, daam}.